 Krishna returned the jewel to Satrajit, when satrajit came to know of the happenings he asked Krishna’s forgiveness and gave his daughter Satyabhama’s hand in marriage to Krishna

-Daughter of Jambava: Jamvanti
+Jamvanti: Daughter of Jambava

 Jamvanti was the daughter of Jamvant Ji.
 Lord Krishna was accused of stealing the precious gem-Mani.
 To prove that allegation wrong, he himself started looking for the gem.
-Then he came to know that the mani was with his one of the devotees of previous birth- Jamvant.
+Then he came to know that the man was with one of the devotees of previous birth- Jamvant.
 Jamvant did not recognize Lord Krishna and consequently fought with Him in disguise.
-During the brawl, incarnated Himself as Lord Rama and on this account; Jamvant gave the mani back at the same time announced his daughter’s Jamvanti official marriage with Lord Rama (Lord Krishna).
+During the brawl, incarnated Himself as Lord Rama, and on this account; Jamvant gave the mani back at the same time announced his daughter’s Jamvanti official marriage with Lord Rama (Lord Krishna).

-Deity of River Yamuma: Kalindi
+Kalindi: Deity of River Yamuma

 The daughter of Sun God-Kalindi renowned as the fourth better-half of Lord Krishna.
 She penance hard with the desire to marry Lord Krishna.
 Thus God fulfilled his wish and married with proper marital ceremony.
 Kalindi used to live in a forest named- Khandava.
 This is the same forest where Indraprastha was made ‘five Pandavas’.

-Princess of Kosala: Nagrajiti
+Nagrajiti: Princess of Kosala

 His Fifth consort was Nagrajiti who was also famed as Satya.
 Nagrajiti was the daughter of King Nagrajit.
 The king Nagrajit organised a onerous Swayamvara for her daughter’s marriage.
 He already knew that it could only be achieved by Lord Krishna.
 The condition for triumphing Swayamvara was extremely weird and difficult as it was: the one who would be able to fight with seven crazy oxen in his sovereignty was capable of getting his daughter- Satya as her spouse.
 Lord Krishna fulfilled his condition; he won the Swayamvara and married to Satya.

-Princess of Ujjain: Mitravinda
+Mitravinda: Princess of Ujjain

 Lord Krishna also married Mitravinda who was his sixth wife.
 The sister of Ujjain’s distinguished kings – Vind and Anuvind.
 Both of them were followers of Duryodhana.
 The Swayamvara organised for her marriage ceremony; she wanted to choose Lord Krishna as her husband, but Vind and Anuvind did not allow her sister to do so.
 Then, Lord Krishna seized Mitravinda from Swayamvara.

-The princess of Kekeya: Bhadra
+Bhadra: The princess of Kekeya

-Bhadra is the seventh wife of Lord Krishna, who was daughter of King Dhrishtaketu and his wife Shrutakirti.
+Bhadra is the seventh wife of Lord Krishna, who was the daughter of King Dhrishtaketu and his wife Shrutakirti.
 Her five brothers including Santardana had married Bhadra off to Lord Krishna.

-8th Wife of Lord Krishna: Lakshana
+Lakshana: 8th Wife of Lord Krishna

-Lakshana was famous as the eight (last but not the least) wife of Lord Krishna.
+Lakshana was famous as the eighth (last but not the least) wife of Lord Krishna.
 She blessed with adept traits and splendid qualities.
 She was the daughter of an unnamed monarch of the Madra kingdom.

 Lord Krishna married these charming women with proper rituals and divine sacraments.
 According to another legend; 16100 slaves (dasiya) locked in Narakasur jail when Shri Krishna liberated them from imprisonment.
-No one in the society was ready to adopt them.
+No one in society was ready to adopt them.
 In this adverse scenario, Lord Krishna proclaimed each of them as his queen and aided them in gaining their respect back.